 Buying An Ecommerce Business:

-Thinking of buying an ecommerce business?
+Buying an ecommerce business?
 Smart move.
-After all, somebody else has already proved the concept, built the website, lured customers, and secured suppliers -- it's an ideal turn-key opportunity.
+Somebody has already proved the concept, built the website, lured customers, and secured suppliers -- it's an ideal turn-key opportunity.

 But don't be fooled.
-Once you take possession of an online retail property, work will be a 'waiting.
-Ecommerce operators must maintain the website and associated accounts, develop marketing campaigns, keep the customers happy, and navigate vendor relationships.
+Once you take possession of an online retail property, work will be awaiting.
+Ecommerce operators must maintain the website and associated accounts, develop marketing campaigns, keep customers happy, and navigate vendor relationships.

-One disclaimer before we begin: It’s important to understand that every situation is different; this outline is only meant to serve as a general guide.
+One disclaimer before we begin: It’s important to understand that every situation is different; this outline is only a general guide.

 OK!
-Introductions, housekeeping, and provisos out of the way, let’s get down to the ins-and-outs of buying an ecommerce business.
+Introductions, housekeeping, and provisos are out of the way; let’s get down to the ins-and-outs of buying an ecommerce business.